Holiday (TV series): Presenters

-Many presenters appeared in the programme, including Cliff Michelmore, Ginny Buckley, Joan Bakewell, Anne Gregg, Frank Bough, Desmond Lynam, Eamonn Holmes, Anneka Rice, Jill Dando, Rizwana Lateef, Craig Doyle and Nana Akua.
+Many presenters appeared in the programme, including Cliff Michelmore, Ginny Buckley, Joan Bakewell, Anne Gregg, Frank Bough, Des Lynam, Eamonn Holmes, Anneka Rice, Richard Whiteley, Trevor Nelson, Jill Dando, Rizwana Lateef, Craig Doyle and Nana Akua.

 In addition, the teams of reporters who provided regular reviews from holiday destinations included Sarah Kennedy, Bill Buckley, Kieran Prendiville, Fyfe Robertson, Kathy Tayler, Monty Don, Rowland Rivron, John Cole and Carol Smillie.
 The final presenter was Laurence Llewelyn-Bowen.

 Theme tunes

 The original theme tune for the series was Love's "The Castle".

-Subsequent theme tunes in the mid-1970s included Hugo Montenegro's arrangement of Lalo Schifrin's theme to the 1968 movie The Fox, a cover of the Beatles song "Here Comes the Sun", and Part Five of Jean Michel Jarre's Équinoxe.
+Subsequent theme tunes in the mid-1970s included Hugo Montenegro's arrangement of Lalo Schifrin's theme to the 1968 movie The Fox, a cover of the Beatles song "Here Comes the Sun", and Part One of Jean Michel Jarre's Equinoxe.

 Gordon Giltrap's "Heartsong" was used as a theme tune from 1978 until the end of the 1985 series.
 In 1986 it was replaced with "The Holiday Suite" written by Simon May, who also composed the EastEnders theme.
-This proved unpopular, and was replaced the following year by a further Giltrap composition.
+This proved unpopular, and was replaced on Holiday '87 by a further Giltrap composition "Breaking Free" which also only lasted one year.
+For Holiday '88-'91 they used a third Giltrap composition "Holiday Romance".

-In 1988 Paul Hardcastle composed new music, titled "The Voyager".
+In 1992 Paul Hardcastle composed a new theme, titled "Voyager".
 This theme was used throughout the 1990s and 2000s until the programme came to an end after 37 years in 2007.